Packages

-You can install all the Modular APIs and tools (including MAX and Mojo) as a
+All the Modular APIs and tools (including MAX and Mojo) are included in a

 , uv